Western View Diner & Steakhouse – Albuquerque, New Mexico

 One of Albuquerque’s most prominent neon spangled signs celebrates Route 66 as it spans across all four lanes of Central Avenue near its intersection with Coors Boulevard Southwest.
 Literally at the shadow of that span is the Western View Diner & Steakhouse which has been pleasing weary travelers and hungry locals since 1941 thanks to generous portions of reasonably priced and delicious comfort food with a homemade taste that comes from years of plying its culinary craft.

 To say the Western View Diner & Steakhouse was at Albuquerque’s western fringes back when it launched seven decades ago is an understatement.
-Aside from sagebrush and vast expanses of horizon, there wasn’t much of the city this far west.
-This is one of the very few surviving restaurants which predate the tremendous expansion that has seen the city’s population skyrocket from just over 36,000 in 1941 to over half a million in 2010.
+Aside from sagebrush and vast expanses of horizon, there wasn’t much in the city this far west.
+The Western View is one of the very few surviving restaurants which predate the tremendous expansion that has seen the city’s population skyrocket from just over 36,000 in 1941 to over half a million in 2010.

 The menu primarily features American standards with New Mexican and Greek entrees thrown in for good measure.
 The diner has been owned by three successive Greek proprietors, the most recent being Stavros Anagnostakos.
 Like many august diners, the Western Diner’s character is in its austerity, its staff and its clientele.
 One wall features vintage black and white photographs of the stars of yesteryear.
 Frequent diners prefer to sit at a stool along the counter.
 That gives them the best vantage point for the dessert tray and better access to the chatty and accommodating wait staff.